mars0i/algrand/doc/siegelmann4.md

 See algrand/siegelmann4.clj.

-(This material is in the algrand repo even though it's not about algorithmic randomness because my interested in it has to do with algorithmic randomness and related things.)
+(This material is in the algrand repo even though it's not about algorithmic randomness because my interest in it has to do with algorithmic randomness and related things.)

 -----------